-Using the template, you can start to track blog posts based on the topic or title, blog category, author, publication date and more.
+Using our template, you can track blog posts based on the topic or title, blog category, author, publication date and more.
 There’s also room to keep notes and store topics that aren’t in the queue just yet.
 Love working with paper?
 Print out the template and pencil things in.

 Implementing Your Editorial Calendar